irowebbn/irowebbn.github.io/_posts/2015-01-22-my-coding-testimony.md

 title: My Coding Testimony
 subtitle: "Turns out salvation is works-based"
-cover_image: editor.jpg
+header-img: "img/editor.jpg"

 excerpt: "In the beginning, there was a calculator.
 A TI-83 Plus, to be exact.
 Purchased off of Ebay for 8th grade Algebra, it was not a glamourous device"

-author:
-  name: Isaac Rowe
+author: Isaac Rowe
-  twitter: isaac_rowe1
-  image: myface.jpg
 ---
 In the beginning, there was a calculator.
 A TI-83 Plus, to be exact.
 Purchased off of Ebay for 8th grade Algebra, it was not a glamourous device.
 Someone said you could play games on it.
 I didn’t know how to get any on there.
 But there was a button, labelled PGRM, that seemed promising.
 “NEW”, “EDIT”, “EXEC”.
 Sounds familiar.
 I’ve never programmed before, but I get to know my way around computers faster than some.
 The first program is a Quadratic Formula calculator, using what we were learning in class, just some math functions.
 Eventually I realized that all the commands are cataloged in the calculator.
 A “Guess the Number” program results.
 Someone gives me a link cable.
 CatalogHelp, and a handmade pong game make it to my calculator (also MirageOS for games, finally).
 What enthralls me is that I am in control of making the calculator do whatever I want, but I just have to learn the right words, available from an infinite combination of commands.